Communities

 What came to mind immediately on reading the question, limitation-wise, was that you actually need to understand the current probabilities and what contributing factors you want (notionally) change...

-posted 14d ago by John C‭
+posted 2mo ago by John C‭

 Answer

-#1: Initial revision by user avatar John C‭ · 2024-10-04T23:29:37Z (14 days ago)
+#1: Initial revision by user avatar John C‭ · 2024-10-04T23:29:37Z (about 2 months ago)

 What came to mind immediately on reading the question, limitation-wise, was that you actually need to understand the current probabilities and what contributing factors you want (notionally) changed.
 Changing the fairness of a die, then, is (maybe) pretty easy, since you could nudge the bouncing cube away from seven minus the target number more often than an even chance.
 You only have one piece and a lot of opportunities to shift things.
 But (ignoring setting ideas) encouraging a car to stall, you need to know the relevant mechanisms, their failure modes, and the existing odds that they'll happen.
 That could take *days* to work out, when you only have a few minutes.